 The use of Machine Learning (ML) components in safety-critical or financially critical systems is challenging.
 At Fraunhofer IESE, we address this challenge by systematically engineering comprehensive multi-layered safety concepts and explicitly considering sources of uncertainties.
 This specifically includes situations at runtime for which ML components were not trained.
 In this blog post, we present the concept and the principle of using statistical distance methods for runtime assessment of contextual relevance.
+In part 2 of this series of blog posts, we further extend the presented approach to include a context uncertainty estimation metric.

 Using statistical distance measures for evaluating scope compliance at runtime (Part 1)